 TIP | If you haven’t come prepared with appropriate temple attire, you will need to collect a free scarf from the temple for covering up shoulders and knees before heading up.
 After the temple you are able to take the scarf off.

-See Elephants at Hurulu Eco Park, Kaudulla or Minneriya National Park in Sigiriya
+Safari in Sigiriya at Hurulu Eco Park, Kaudulla or Minneriya National Park

 My overall experience was good, but as an opposer to elephant orphanages and camel rides, I was sceptical.
 At the end of the day the elephants didn’t seem to be bothered by our presence, but there were points in the safari that the number of jeeps far outweighed the number of elephants.
 This has become a major problem in recent years as the popularity of Sri Lanka increases.